 Child Custody and Support

-The experienced family law and divorce attorneys at Woodruff Family Law Group here in Guilford County recognizes that the most emotional and difficult area of family law is child custody and support.
+The experienced family law and divorce attorneys at Woodruff Family Law Group here in Guilford County recognize that the most emotional and difficult area of family law is child custody and support.
 This is an area where all of the parties involved also generally are the most emotionally invested in the outcome.
 Many of you may easily settle the best interests of your children, but some cannot.
 In contested custody, this level of emotional investment makes a disinterested, detached decision by the parties almost impossible.
 This, of course, makes sense.
 After several years in a relationship, married or not, having a child together makes a later split extremely difficult – emotionally, mentally, and physically.

 Courts focus on making a determination of what is in the best interests of the child.
 This is the overarching concern and is the most important factor to be considered.
 Both parents likely want to see their child as much as physically possible.
 However, there is only so much time in the day and there is only so much disruption that a child, especially a young child, can handle.
 This is where the best interests of the child comes in.